777Rob/defi-dashboard/README.md

 DeFi Dashboard provides an interactive interface for developers and users to monitor and analyze the trading volumes on PancakeSwap.
 The application offers the following features:

 1. Display the data for PancakeSwap on both BSC and ETH chains.
-2. Display the data for PancakeSwap on a particular chain (BSC or ETH).
-3. Display a chart containing trading data for the last 90 days.
+2. Display a chart containing trading data for the last 90 days.
-4. Showcase top tokens and top token pairs based on trading volume.
+3. Showcase top tokens and top token pairs based on trading volume.
-5. Dedicated pages to display volumes and data for all top tokens and token pairs.
+4. Dedicated pages to display volumes and data for all top tokens and token pairs.

 ## Getting Started